FredrickChopin/Assembly-Teacher/README.md

 The testing program always outputs a file named OUTPUT.txt at TASM folder.
 Its content is 1 if all cases passed and 0 otherwise.
 If the user code failed at least one test case, he is given a chance to edit the code

-Current problems:
-With CountAssemblingErrors() and GetAssemblingErrors() won't work properly if there are more than 9 exercises and it reports unwantingly errors from files other than Code.asm
-Need to rethink how to structure the tests and the Basic.asm file, to prevent procedure naming collisions

-Plans for the future:
-1) Add a mechanism for handling code that halts or goes into an infinite loop.
-Perhaps this could be done by setting a reasonable waiting time, e.g 5 seconds.
-(Added)
-2) Add more exercises
-3) Expand the types of exercises.
-So far, the exercises are only of type "Write a function...".
-We may want to allow the user to write a full assembly program.
-4) Add procedures to the Basic.asm file, so it will be easier to design future exercises
-5) Add a mechanism for assuring user's code is valid.
-For example, adding "end" at the end can make the test fail or messing up the stack might cause unexpected behaviour.
-6) Make it runnable on other OS.